The latest Cannondale Jekyll is one of a new breed of MTB using high-pivot suspension.

-The Cannondale Jekyll, Forbidden Dreadnought, and this high pivot Deviate Highlander 150 frame are on my wish list.
+The Cannondale Jekyll, Forbidden Dreadnought, and this Deviate Highlander 150 are some high-pivot options on my wish list.

 I have yet to ride a high-pivot mountain bike, but now that they’ve been around for a few years, we’re starting to see examples appear at The Pro’s Closet.
 After speaking with Arraiz, the downsides all seem very minor compared to the upsides.
 As a gear geek always ready to adopt new tech, expect to see a high pivot bike in my quiver very soon.